Dreaming Is a Private Thing: Plot summary

 Jesse Weill is founder and owner of Dreams Inc, a company that produces dreams for the individual's private use, just as films used to be viewed, although they've been superseded by 'dreamies'.
 Dreamies can be viewed in private at home by anyone with the equipment and cash to buy or rent them (like present day videos or DVDs).
 They are produced by specially trained individuals, often social loners or eccentrics as a result of their intensive training over many years.

 Weill is shown a new development—under-the-counter pornographic dreamies—and asked by the government to assist in cracking down on them.
 Meanwhile, he interviews a ten-year-old boy as a potential dreamer, a lucrative occupation if he turns out to be suitable and undergoes training.

-He also gets told by one of his best dreamers that he does not want to work any more, as it is ruining family life; the dreamer also feels he has lost himself.
+He is also told by one of his best dreamers that he does not want to work any more, as it is ruining family life; the dreamer also feels he has lost himself.
 But Weill knows from experience that the dreamer can't stop dreaming once he's become used to that way of life, even if he wants to.

 One of Weill's staff tells him that a competing company is opening a chain of 'dream palaces', where everyone can absorb the same dream simultaneously, but he is of the opinion that it will not work.
 As he says, dreaming is a private thing.